 3. Turn off Windows Firewall

-4. Allow a program to communicate through Windows Firewall
+4. Block or Allow Programs through the Windows Firewall

 By default, most programs are blocked by Windows Firewall to help make your computer more secure.
 To work properly, some programs might require you to allow them to communicate through the firewall.
 Here’s how to do that:

-Click Allow a program or feature through Windows Firewall.
+Click Allow an app or feature through Windows Firewall.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

 Select the check box next to the program you want to allow, select the network location types you want to allow communication on, and then click OK.